malaviya-parth/CN/06_TransportLayer/02_TCP/01_intro.md

 - Suppose sender sends segment and sets window size to 400, it means when receiver responds to sender then receiver must send data not more than 400 Bytes.
 ### Checksum
 - 16 bit field.
-- Checksum calculation smae as UDP.
+- Checksum calculation same as UDP.
 - For TCP pseudoheader protocol value is 6.
 - Here inclusion of checksum is mandatory.
 ### Urgent Pointer